NikitiusIvanov/pubmed_summarizer/README.md

-# 🤖 LLM-powered telegram bot for parsing by query and summarizes PubMed meta-analysis and systematic reviews.
+# 🤖 LLM-powered Telegram bot for parsing and summarizes PubMed meta-analysis and systematic reviews

 ## 🧑‍💻 Telegram bot API connected with Google AI API (Gemini 1.5 Pro) for search and summarizing free full-text PubMed articles.